byzantinekitchen/blog/content/post/mangosalad.md

 Peel and cut the mangoes and cucumbers into small pieces.
 Cut the red peppers into small pieces.

-Add the seasoning and chopped coriander, mix everything.
+Add the chickpeas, seasoning and chopped coriander, mix everything.